albersgroup/bluewire/README.md

 ## KIT PURCHASE

 3 kit options are available for purchase if you reach out to us using the contact information at the bottom of this page.
+Kit purchase not required - all information for purchasing the components in the kits is available in this repository.
+If you prefer the convinience of it all in a box for you, or pre-assembled, please reach out and we'll get you on the list.

 * Option 1: unassembled kit only
 * Option 2: pre-assembled kit
 * Option 3: unassembled + pre-assembled kit (2 kits total) + 2 engineering consulting sessions with our team

-The unassembled kit included in options 1 and 3 will include a wire wrap tool along with enough 30 AWG wire to assemble the kit.
-It will have threaded inserts inset in the case material for ease of assembly.
-The kits will come with the necessary connecting hardware.
+The unassembled kit included in options 1 and 3 include a wire wrap tool along with enough 30 AWG wire to assemble the kit.
+Threaded inserts inset in the case material for kits for ease of assembly.
+The kits come with the necessary connecting hardware.

 ## ASSEMBLY
 ![project bluewire](img/bluewire_assembled.jpg)